-The Program is designed to offer participants an in-depth examination of diversity and differences in order to gain a greater understanding of how we can and why we should work together to build a stronger and more inclusive Clark community.
-Participants will gain valuable knowledge and skills that will enable them to more effectively work and lead in a multicultural, diverse environment.
+The Program is designed to offer participants an in-depth examination and greater understanding of how we can and should work together to build a stronger and more inclusive Clark community.
+Participants will gain valuable knowledge and skills that will enable them to more effectively work and lead in the workplace.

 At Clark, we embrace a learning model of liberal education and effective practice to put knowledge in practice.
 To that end, a key component of the certificate program is our “Learning into Practice” project that allows all participants to translate what they are learning in the program into their working and learning environments on campus and beyond.